dorkodu/sage/paper/4 -- Type System.md

     - is identified by a *string* name.
     - yields a value.
         - Optionally, a value of a desired type that is specified as a [constraint](#4.3).
-        - It is resolved by a function which takes the query object as a parameter, and returns the value.
+        - It is resolved by a function which takes the reference value as a parameter, and returns the value.

 - #### Acts